New employee development plan with Free Examples in PDF & Excel

 The employee can save it in tasks, calendar, or hard copy to refer to it daily.

-- For the most powerful employee development results, I strongly suggest you have employees schedule 15 minutes per week to review progress, to ask for help, to work on specifics, research issues etc. so they can continue to tighten their mastery of proficiencies
+- For the most powerful employee development results, I strongly suggest you have employees schedule 15 minutes per week where they review progress, ask for help, work on specifics, research issues etc. so they can continue to tighten their mastery of proficiencies

 Adding rewards and recognition to reinforce employee engagement motivation

 Recognition, awards, spiffs, or other rewards, helps build special motivation for employee to exceed development plan performance goals.

 I include a schedule of rewards with many examples in my Employee Development Plan Template Kit, which is now available.
 This article is an excerpt from that publication.

 Includes instructions.
 Simply customize these templates for your immediate use with your employees.

 Note: This article is an excerpt from the Employee Development Plan Template Kit.